-Comments or questions raised by any member of the public that cannot be answered at the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area meeting are responded to in writing, provided the person provides their name and address.
-An email is sent to acknowledge that the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area is researching the question or comment.
-Then, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area sends a follow-up letter or email with a response or a referral to a more appropriate agency to respond to the question or comment.
+Comments or questions raised by any member of the public that cannot be answered at the Metropolitan Transportation Planning Organization meeting are responded to in writing, provided the person provides their name and address.
+An email is sent to acknowledge that the Metropolitan Transportation Planning Organization is researching the question or comment.
+Then, the Metropolitan Transportation Planning Organization sends a follow-up letter or email with a response or a referral to a more appropriate agency to respond to the question or comment.